Kitchen Treaty

 Vegan Banana Almond Butter Waffles

 Kitchen Treaty started out as a blog for vegetarians and meat-eaters living together, but, just like our family, it’s grown into more than that.
 It’s about making the kitchen your place of joy and even solace – not a battleground – one whole-food, family-friendly meal at a time.
-Regardless of dietary limitations!
+Regardless of any limitations!

 These days my recipes are on the healthier side (usually) and as uncomplicated as possible.
 I like to create two different kinds of recipes: